kammitama5/kammitama5.github.io/_posts/2017-11-21-Tuesday-November-21st.md

 - Also, I decided to learn some JQuery on CodeCademy, just because I didn't think I understood it well enough in the course.
-Event listeners were sort of straight- forard, though.
+Event listeners were sort of straight- forward, though.
 Maybe because I've done them before in Java or something?
 Dunno.

 ## Upcoming...